joaobaptista03/joaobaptista03/README.md

 #### My academic projects are in repositories starting with "UMinho", while my own projects are aimed at enhancing my programming skills.

-#### I have experience with C, C#, JavaScript (Node.js), Java, Python, and Haskell, and have also learned HTML, CSS, SQL, and MATLAB.
+#### Despite having front-end experience, my focus is more on backend development.
 Explore my programming projects showcased on this website.

 <br>